AndrasKovacs/cctt/README.md

   to the emacs configuration.

 A small implementation of a cartesian cubical type theory, designed from ground-up with performance in mind.
-WIP.

 [Slides from the HoTT 2023 conference](https://andraskovacs.github.io/pdfs/hott23prez.pdf).